mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 The ``point`` field is an array of `FuturePoint messages <https://ctu-mrs.github.io/mrs_msgs/msg/FuturePoint.html>`__.

 .. note::
-  All the markers are published in the ``/common_origin`` frame and are part of a MarkerArray.
+  All the markers are published in the ``/common_origin`` frame and are part of a `MarkerArray <http://docs.ros.org/en/api/visualization_msgs/html/msg/MarkerArray.html>`__.
   That's why namespaces are attractive: we are still able to select the markers we want to display:

   .. figure:: _static/Namespaces.png